Hot Products

 Lactonic Sophorolipid–Induced Apoptosis in Human HepG2 Cells through the Caspase-3 Pathway

-Sophorolipids (SLs) are biosurfactants produced by non-pathogenic yeast and secondary metabolites secreted by microorganisms under certain culture conditions.
-They are mainly classified into lactonic sophorolipids (LSL) and acidic sophorolipids.
-Among these, LSL possess significant biological activities such as antibacterial, antiviral, and anti-inflammatory effects, making them potential candidates as anti-cancer agents.
-Consequently, Wang's team explore the impact of LSL on the proliferation of human liver carcinoma epithelial cells (HepG2 cells) in vitro.
-The results showed that LSL may inhibit the growth of HCC cells by inducing apoptosis.
+Sophorolipids (SLs) are biosurfactants made by non-pathogenic yeast and secondary metabolites that microbes release in the right culture conditions.
+They are generally divided into lactonic sophorolipids (LSL) and acidic sophorolipids.
+LSL are the most biologically active among these and thus can be used as anti-cancer drugs due to its antibacterial, antiviral, and anti-inflammatory effects.
+Thus, Wang's team examined the effects of LSL on the in vitro growth of human liver carcinoma epithelial cells (HepG2 cells).
+The results indicated that LSL could suppress the growth of HCC cells via apoptosis.

-To investigate the molecular mechanism of LSL-induced apoptosis, they examined the enzyme activity of Caspase-3 and Caspase-9 in each group.
-They found that in LSL and etoposide intervention groups, the expression of Caspase-3 and Caspase-9 enzyme activity increased (Fig. 3a and b).
-This suggested that the apoptosis induced by LSL may depend on the Caspase pathway in HepG2 cells.
-In order to understand the molecular mechanism underlying the apoptosis induced by LSL, the apoptosis-related genes in HepG2 cells treated with LSL and etoposide were measured.
-The expression of Apaf-1, Caspase-3, and Bax mRNA in each group increased, and the expression of Bcl-2 mRNA decreased (Fig. 3c-f).
+To explore the molecular process that leads to LSL-induced apoptosis, they tested the activity of Caspase-3 and Caspase-9 in each group.
+They observed that Caspase-3 and Caspase-9 enzyme activity remained elevated in LSL and etoposide intervention groups (Fig. 3a and b).
+This indicated that LSL-induced apoptosis in HepG2 cells might be a function of the Caspase pathway.
+To determine how LSL caused apoptosis, the genes involved in apoptosis were identified in LSL-treated HepG2 cells and etoposide-treated cells.
+The levels of Apaf-1, Caspase-3 and Bax mRNA in both cells increased, and those of Bcl-2 mRNA decreased (Fig. 3c-f).
+To learn more about its functioning, they quantified the levels of apoptotic proteins.
 To get to know how it functioned, they measured the expression of apoptosis-related proteins.
 The experimental results identified that the expression of Caspase-3, Cleaved Caspase-3, Bcl-2, and Bax proteins in each group increased after the intervention of LSL and etoposide.
 The expression of Bcl-2 protein was reduced (Fig. 4).
 In conclusion, these results displayed that LSL changed related apoptosis genes and proteins in liver cancer cells, which further showed that LSL can induce apoptosis in liver cancer cells.

 Evaluation of Caspase-3 and Caspase-9 enzyme activities (a, b) and the expression levels of associated genes (c-f) in HepG2 cells following treatment with LSL and etoposide.Fig.
 3. Activity detection of Caspase-3 and Caspase-9 enzyme activity (a-b) and expression of related genes (c-f) after LSL and etoposide intervention in HepG2 cells (Wang, X., Xu, N., et al., 2021).